Agentic Plan Caching: Test-Time Memory for Fast and Cost-Efficient LLM Agents: Conclusion

-\paragraph{Summary of Results} In this work, we introduce agentic plan caching, which shifts the focus from query-level caching (suitable for chatbots) to task-level caching (targeting LLM-based agents).
-By implementing agentic plan caching and evaluating it on two real-world agent workloads, we demonstrate that our approach reduces LLM serving costs by 46.62\% on average while maintaining 96.67\% of optimal application performance.
+We introduce \textbf{Agentic Plan Caching (APC}), which shifts the focus from query-level caching (suitable for chatbots) to task-level caching (targeting LLM-based agents).
+Unlike traditional semantic caching, APC extracts plan templates from completed agent executions at test time, uses keyword-based retrieval to match new queries to cached plans, and leverages lightweight models to adapt these templates into context-specific task plans.
+By implementing agentic plan caching and evaluating it on five diverse agent workloads and two Plan-Act agent architectures, we demonstrate that our approach reduces agent serving costs by 50.31\% and latency by 27.28\% (on average) while maintaining 96.61\% of optimal application performance.
 Furthermore, the overhead introduced by plan caching remains minimal, accounting for only 1.04\% (on average) of the total serving cost.

-\paragraph{Limitations and Challenges} First, we focus on two-stage Plan-Act agent architecture in this work.
-More complex multi-agent systems could present new challenges for maintaining cache consistency across multiple components.
-Second, for highly dynamic workloads with frequent task variations, the benefits of caching may diminish as historical plans may be less applicable.
-Finally, our evaluation primarily emphasizes cost reduction.
-Future work could consider additional system metrics such as latency, throughput, and computational overhead.

-\paragraph{Broader Impact and Societal Implications} We believe that the proposed agentic plan caching framework has broader implications for AI accessibility and democratization.
-By reducing LLM serving costs, this framework could enable smaller enterprises, academic institutions, and individual developers to deploy agentic AI systems without incurring prohibitive API costs.
-Additionally, plan caches generated by advanced, commercial LLMs could potentially be shared or adapted for use with open-source models (as shown in our experiments), facilitating greater access to state-of-the-art agentic capabilities without direct reliance on expensive, closed-source APIs (\eg from OpenAI).
-This approach also raises questions about the long-term impact on data privacy, especially in cases where plan caches contain sensitive or proprietary information.
-Ensuring cache privacy and data security in LLM agents requires further research.

-\paragraph{Future Directions} Several future directions could extend the utility of agentic plan caching.
-First, more advanced cache look-up and plan adaptation methods (like retrieval-augmented generation) might further enhance the relevance of cached plans in complex workflows.
-Second, enabling user-configurable cache parameters (\eg cache size, eviction strategies, fuzzy matching policies) could provide more control over caching strategies and allow for tailored cost-performance trade-offs.
-Finally, integrating the idea of agentic plan caching into existing LLM and agent serving frameworks at production scale would further enhance its applicability and impact.
-Overall, we hope this work inspires further research on optimizing the efficiency and cost-effectiveness of agentic AI systems.